theupshift/chrdev/posts/2020-09-01-Simple-Time-lapse-with-a-Raspberry-Pi.md

 image: https://images.unsplash.com/photo-1552283576-3ea3519bf12e?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=600&q=80
 ---

-Timelapses always fascinated me.
+Time-lapses always fascinated me.
 So I wanted to create one on my own.

 Had a spare **Raspberry Pi Zero W** catching dust, you can purchase one for ~ 25$ and the related **Raspberry Pi Camera module** for < 20$.